SrijanReddy/srijanreddy.github.io/README.md

 # Rezo-Gaming
 Browser-based Games Website(front end) using html,css,javascript,bootstrap

-            (Games used in this website are downloaded from Web)
+            (Games used in this website are referred from Web)